 I loved the look, but this was a FAIL!
 I would NOT recommend using these mason jar bags because these are not durable at all.
 For some reason, the resealable zipper would detach from the sides of the bag and make the bags unusable.
 Very disappointing.

 Since I really loved the idea of having my spices in bags and alphabetized, I searched for an alternative bag and found reseable food grade bags as a replacement for the mason jar bags.
 These are durable, cheaper, and meant for food storage…win!
-They aren’t as cute, but these work so much better and I’ll be transferring all the mason jar bag spices into the silver food bags as they break (hubby already broke 2 of the mason jar bags).
+They aren’t as cute, but these work so much better and I’ll be transferring all the mason jar bag spices into the silver food bags (hubby already broke 2 of the mason jar bags).

 Here’s what the spice bags look like in their new storage bags and divided plastic storage bin (helps kept the bags upright).
 I love the new file system, which makes finding spices so much easier and saves a ton of space.
 I was able to get the entire lower shelf condensed into half!